sunbeam-labs/sunbeam/docs/commands.rst

 update
 ******

+Updates a config file to be compatible with the active version of sunbeam.

 .. code-block:: shell

     sunbeam config update [-h] [-t FILE] [--strict] [-i | -o FILE] config_file

+Usage examples:

+1. To update a config file in place:
+    `sunbeam config update -i my_config.yml`
+2. To write an update copy to a new file:
+    `sunbeam config update old_config.yml -o new_config.yml`

 .. code-block:: shell